Splunk Security

 Security Teams are under pressure.

-Hundreds of security alerts overpower analysts to investigate and resolve each day fully.
-As a result, security operations work is rife with monotonous, routine, and repetitive tasks with a complete lack of integration and process.
+Security teams face diverse challenges, from repetitive tasks to cumbersome processes.
+They often need help with constant alerts, manual investigations, and the array of tools distributed throughout the organization.
+Hundreds of security alerts overpower analysts, making it impossible for them to investigate and resolve each day thoroughly.
+As a result, security operations work is rife with monotonous, routine, and repetitive tasks, with a complete lack of integration and process.

 Some security teams built their log analytics and incident response capabilities from the ground up.
 However, such a custom-made logging tool requires manually assembling correlated logs with too many custom-built and siloed point products.
+Teams are expected to manage disconnected security tools, which consist of static, independent controls with little or no integration.

 In the current environment, many security teams must establish workflows and standard operating procedures for different security events.
 As a result, analysts can only act quickly and decisively when responding to an attack.
 However, the real problem is the manual process, especially with manual scripting.